 Bachelors of Music Education, 2019 CU Boulder

-Ms. Proctor is passionate about motivating youth through a shared connection to music and is inspired by the talent, tenacity, and creativity of young musicians.
+Ms. Borja is passionate about motivating youth through a shared connection to music and is inspired by the talent, tenacity, and creativity of young musicians.